Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 A Message Box pops up with the Summary Values from the TextBoxes in the Form Footer Section.

-4. Make some changes to the Quantity/UnitPrice Fields and try Step 3 again.
-The change of Value will reflect on the Message Box.
+4. Make some changes to the Quantity and UnitPrice fields to try Step 3 again.
+The values change will appear in the Message Box.

 Method-2

-With a small change of the above Code we can make the results the way you like them, I hope!
+With a small change to the above Code, we can make the results the way you like them, I hope!

 1. Open the Form in Design View.